-Healthwatch Kingston's policy is to encourage all who have a DBS certificate to join the DBS update service as this will facilitate speedier future checking.
-Similarly, Healthwatch Kingston will welcome new applicants who are already users of this service.
-Healthwatch Kingston's induction process ensures that trustees, staff and volunteers are aware of this policy, including their responsibilities for safeguarding and the procedures for dealing with concerns or allegations of abuse.
+HWK's policy is to encourage all who have a DBS certificate to join the DBS update service as this will facilitate speedier future checking.
+Similarly, HWK will welcome new applicants who are already users of this service.

+HWK's induction process ensures that Trustees, staff and volunteers are aware of this policy, including their responsibilities for safeguarding and the procedures for dealing with concerns or allegations of abuse.
 Basic Safeguarding training is available for all Trustees, staff and volunteers working with children, young people and adults at risk, appropriate to their needs, role and level of contact with vulnerable individuals.
 Trustees, staff and volunteers are also expected to develop their safeguarding knowledge and expertise.
-Training and development needs are recorded and reviewed as part of the Healthwatch Kingston's operational arrangements.
+Training and development needs are recorded and reviewed as part of the HWK's operational arrangements.

-5.3 Social media and e-communications
+7. Social media and e-communication safeguarding policy

-Healthwatch Kingston recognises the importance of an effective presence on a variety of social media platforms but recognises the harm that can be caused to individuals and the organisation if these opportunities are misused.
-The policy and associated guidance set out below is designed to mitigate opportunities for online grooming or bullying.
+HWK recognises the importance of an effective presence on a variety of social media platforms, but recognises the harm that can be caused to individuals and the organisation if these opportunities are misused.
+The policy and associated guidance set out below is designed to mitigate against opportunities for on line grooming or bullying.